0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Before the CPU can safely enter protected mode, it needs to know where to find the handlers that will be triggered in a case of [interrupts and exceptions](https://en.wikipedia.org/wiki/Interrupt).
 In real mode, the CPU relies on the [Interrupt Vector Table](https://en.wikipedia.org/wiki/Interrupt_vector_table).
 In the protected mode this mechanism changes to the Interrupt Descriptor Table.

-This is a special structure located in memory which contains descriptors that describes where CPU can find handlers for interrupts and exceptions.
+Interrupt Descriptor Table is a special structure located in memory which contains descriptors that describes where CPU can find handlers for interrupts and exceptions.
 The full description of Interrupt Description Table and its entries we will see later, because for now we anyway disabled all the interrupts at the previous steps.
 Let's take a look at the function which setups zero filled Interrupt Descriptor Table:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/pm.c#L94-L98 -->
 ```C